 We're cleaning high contact places throughout the event.
-We also deep clean the venue between events and whenever we are working in the building.
+We also deep clean the venue between events using Sanigone, a room fogging system, and whenever we are working in the building.

 You can help us by using the bins provided and not leaving any rubbish in the auditorium.

 We've moved away from cash for payments.
 Please bring your contactless card with you for all bar purchases.

 Tickets are bought online and shown either on your phone or printed at home.
 If we are selling remaining tickets on the night of a show, at the venue, then a contactless card will need to be used.

 We have hand sanitising stations positioned around the venue.
 Please use these regularly during your visit and wash your hands after using our facilities.